Understanding Man Overboard (MOB) Recovery Equipment & Methods (2026 Guide)

 Unassisted Recovery (Low Freeboard / Conscious Casualty can Climb)

-Where vessel freeboard is low and conditions allow, a conscious casualty may be able to go unassisted in their own recovery, typically by climbing up a cradle, net or ladder.
-Where applicable, man overboard equipment, such as a scramble or cradle can also enable a conscious casualty to climb aboard even in higher freeboard situations, provided sea conditions, casualty condition, and vessel movement allow a safe and controlled ascent.
+Where vessels freeboard is low and conditions allow, a conscious casualty may be able to be unassisted in their own recovery, typically by climbing up a cradle, net or ladder.
+Where applicable, man overboard equipment, such as a scramble net, cradle or emergency ladder can also enable a conscious casualty to climb aboard even in higher freeboard situations, provided sea conditions, casualty condition, and vessel movement allow a safe and controlled ascent.

 This method is common on: